graphopedia-xyz/graphopedia/bubble-chart/index.md

 Importantly, bubble size always means the circle area, not diameter or radius.
 Since the human eye cannot easily interpret the size of a circle into a number, bubble charts are not used in cases where readers need to see the precise numbers. <sup>3</sup>

 The minimum number of variables for a bubble chart is three.
 For example, weight, height, and foot size.
-Another example, age, occupation, and number of children.
+Another example, age, occupation, and the number of children.
 As you notice, the variables have to be dependent.
 An anti-example would be age, income, and nose size.
 Since nose size does not change with income, these data points are not dependent and cannot be used in a bubble chart.

-You can show more than three variables on a bubble chart.[^2] First, the circles can be grouped using color to represent a fourth variable, for example a category.
-Second, a bubble chart can be animated to show a fifth variable such as time, for example.
+You can show more than three variables on a bubble chart.[^2] First, the circles can be grouped using color to represent the fourth variable, for example, a categorical one.
+Second, a bubble chart can be animated to show the fifth variable such as time, for example.

 Clusters, outliers, and overall trends reveal themselves well on a bubble chart.
 To maximize this effect, overplotting should be avoided. [^3]